chrisgrimm/better_partial/README.md

 @partial
 def f(x, y, z, c=4):
   return x, y, z, c

+# If you use the function normally, nothing unusual happens
 f(1, 2, 3)  # (1, 2, 3, 4)
+# But now you can pass placeholders in to do partial function application!
 g = f(1, _, 3)  # returns a function
 g(2)  # (1, 2, 3)